PtFEM/PtFEM.jl/README.md

 ## Access to PtFEM models

-This Julia package contains the programs in chapters 4 to 6 as described in "Programming the Finite Element Method" by I M Smith, D V Griffiths and L. Margetts ([PtFEM]( http://www.wiley.com/WileyCDA/WileyTitle/productCd-1119973341.html )).
+This Julia package currently contains the programs in chapters 4, 5 and early sections of 6 as described in "Programming the Finite Element Method" by I M Smith, D V Griffiths and L. Margetts ([PtFEM]( http://www.wiley.com/WileyCDA/WileyTitle/productCd-1119973341.html )).

 I use PtFEM when referring to the book and PtFEM.jl when referring to the Julia package.